 Big Mind was generating a lot of interest in Salt Lake at the time, so they looked around and found a possible solution through a friend who happened to be president of Salt Lake City's Artspace -- an affordable living and working space for artists, cultural organizations and nonprofits.
 By the end of February 2011 they had raised some money, remodeled a portion of the building and opened the Artspace Zendo.

 By 2014, both Diane and Michael were attracting students in Torrey, Salt Lake City and internationally and fundraising began in earnest to build a permanent zendo and bathhouse in Torrey.
 In the summer of 2014, volunteer-members funded and built an outdoor kitchen to support seasonal retreats.
 By March 2015, work began on the water lines and septic system; the groundbreaking for the Zendo and bathhouse took place in March 2016.
 The generous support of donors and Two Arrows Zen members completely funded the cost of the Torrey Zendo building project.
 The Torrey Zendo was dedicated in the fall of 2017 in a ceremony officiated by Genpo Roshi and attended by Roshis from France and the Netherlands, along with practitioners from all over the world.

 The Torrey Zendo property continues to be beautified with landscaping and additional projects.
-A Social Pavilion with dining and meeting space was completed in the spring of 2018.
-Future plans include decorative fencing of the property boundary to complement the Zendo, a temple bell and pergola with a donor recognition wall, and the dedication of the Tori Gate entrance honoring Ken Wilber.
+A Social Building for dining and meeting space was completed in the spring of 2018.
+Future plans include an ancestor’s shrine and a temple bell and pergola on the property to complement the Zendo, and the dedication of the Tori Gate entrance honoring Ken Wilber.

 Today, Two Arrows Zen has multiple meanings to its co-founders.
-Two people, two walks of life, two Sanghas, two zendos all coming together -- two arrows meeting in midair.
+Two people, two walks of life, two Sanghas, two zendos all coming together like two arrows meeting in midair.